Timo Werner Profile

 Werner is in a long-term relationship with Julia Nagler.
 He said in an interview with the Bundesliga's official website that his mother motivated him to finish high school even after he had signed a professional contract with VfB Stuttgart.

-Werner net worth
+Timo Werner's net worth